Looking to buy a Property in a Auction but want to know how much you can borrow and how you can complete in less then 30 days.

 As an addition factor some of the arrangement fees imposed by the buy-to-let mortgage lenders are colossal, and in my view disproportionate to their overheads; they are simply exploiting the purchaser as the competition is small and almost operating like a cartel.

 All in all, those in the know, typically the developers, are steering clear of conventional mortgages in favour of more flexible finance which works like a revolving overdraft facility and is perfect if you are looking to go on a spree of: purchasing, renovating and selling property.

 Finance that looks past a rigid ‘purchase price’, which conventional lenders based their sums on, to the actual ‘market value’ – which is essential as by definition a auction sale is not reflective of a property’s ‘true value’ it is akin to a ‘fire sale’.
 For example, you bid £80,000 and secure the property knowing it is worth £100,000 with a lick of paint – the flexible finance will lend against £100,000.
 Thus securing a greater percentage of borrowing which can be used to put towards the next purchase.
 Whereas the conventional mortgage lender would base maximum the percentage of borrowing on £80,000.

 Seasoned developers appreciate the best way to realise a premium is to replace the kitchen or bathroom, and in the case of repossessions these rooms may be derelict.
 Conventional mortgage lenders shy completely away if either of these rooms is dysfunctional.
 Again, the flexible finance auction finance we can provide is not concerned.

 In short, our finance will work much smarter for, providing the necessary cash-flow to make the dream becoming a property developer much more achievable.

-For more information on how we can help with your Auction Finance requirments , please contact us on 0207 993 2044 or alternatively complete the simple enquiry form on the top right hand side of this page.
+For more information on how we can help with your Auction Finance requirements, please contact us on 0207 993 2044 or alternatively complete the simple enquiry form below.